foundit/Piped/doc/topic/pipelines.rst

         - e

-Since the pipeline uses the shorthand syntax for ``chained_consumers`` (see :ref:`topic-pipelines-list`), all processors in the list is added to the precdeding processors list of consumers.
+Since the pipeline uses the shorthand syntax for ``chained_consumers`` (see :ref:`topic-pipelines-list`), all processors in the list are added to the preceding processors list of consumers.
 Applying this once transforms the pipeline definition to this:

 .. code-block:: yaml